 Grafton-Green worked with about 20 different performers trying to release hit singles – and then along would come an outsider like Adam Faith.
 “No one had heard of him before and then he recorded a couple of numbers that went straight to the top of the charts.”

 He had a lot to do with “two fantastic vocalists”, Shirley Bassey and Cilla Black, fighting for top position on the Columbia label, with producer Norman Newell.

 “Shirley Bassey was a terrific dynamic singer, really powerful.
-She was from Tiger Bay in Liverpool and her tough upbringing meant she knew the music she wanted to sing and she fought her way to the top.”
+She was from Tiger Bay in Cardiff and her tough upbringing meant she knew the music she wanted to sing and she fought her way to the top.”

 A big asset was her ability to constructively discuss with producers and engineers what she wanted “whereas a lot of artists who were a bit timid weren’t aware of capabilities and were slower to catch on.”

 In a 2013 interview broadcast on Radio New Zealand, Grafton-Green recounted some well known history.
 Before signing up with Parlophone, The Beatles had already made a single for Polydor in Germany but were looking for a solid contract.
 After pitching to different record companies including Decca, feedback from A&R men was they were not quite up to it, until EMI recognised that “good, basic skills were there”.

 Grafton-Green said the Fab Four were at first overawed by the three huge studios and 120 personnel running around at Abbey Road.
 “They quickly learned that one was looking for good playing, presentation and music.
 They couldn’t get away with just the rough stuff they were doing in the clubs.
 It had to be polished and smart ... good entries and finishes.”